 - Cable: 3.0 m (9.8′), straight, left-side exit

-Best Cheap Headphones Under $100
+The Best Budget Studio Headphones Under $100

 The ATH-M40x headphones offer solid studio-quality sound at an affordable price.
 They deliver clear, balanced sound and have a sturdy frame and manageable clamping force for comfortable extended wear.
-While some users might find the synthetic ear pads a bit warm during long periods of use, the oval shaped ear cups accommodate larger ears and can be rotated and swiveled freely.
+While some users might find the synthetic ear pads a bit warm during long periods of use, the oval-shaped ear cups accommodate larger ears and can be rotated and swiveled freely.
 However, the passive noise isolation may not be sufficient for noisy environments like commutes.

 On the positive side, the ATH-M40x headphones provide clear and balanced sound, making them suitable for critical listening, monitoring, and studio work.
 They also come with a detachable coiled cable for convenience and mobility, along with sturdy construction and foldable ear cups for portability.
 At less than $100 USD, they offer excellent value for their sound quality and build.